FIVE MOST SURPRISING FINDS

 The Bottom Line

 The public school system did not lose Black families because of a pandemic.
-It lost them because the pandemic gave parents an unobstructed view of what the system was delivering — and what it was delivering was 15% math proficiency at $15,000 per student per year.
+It lost them because the pandemic gave parents an unobstructed view of what the system was delivering — 15% math proficiency at $15,000 per student per year.
 The families who left built co-ops, formed micro-schools, adopted classical curricula, and produced results the institution cannot approach.
-The system had a monopoly on Black children’s education.
+The system had a monopoly on Black children's education.
 That monopoly is broken.
-And every year the establishment spends regulating the exit instead of improving the product is another year of children educated by families who decided that competence matters more than credentials.
+Every year the establishment spends regulating the exit instead of improving the product is another year of children educated by families who decided that competence matters more than credentials.